Whole Health Action Management

-Prepare your peer consultants to improve the health of your clients and counter the high incidence of chronic physical health conditions – such as diabetes, heart disease and obesity – among people living with behavioral health conditions with Whole Health Action Management (WHAM).
-This peer-led
+Prepare your peer consultants to improve the health of your clients and counter the high incidence of chronic physical health conditions – such as diabetes, heart disease and obesity – among people living with mental health and substance use challenges with Whole Health Action Management (WHAM).

 WHAM trains participants to create and work toward a person-centered goal for new health behavior and participate in peer support to reach their whole health goal.
 Want to host a training for your staff and volunteers?
 Contact us to learn more and become a WHAM facilitator today!

 Since 2012, more than 3,000 peer consultants in 30 states have received WHAM training in partnership with:

 - Federally qualified health centers

 - Correctional facilities

 - Identify strengths and supports in 10 science-based whole health and resiliency factors.

 - Write a concise whole health goal and action plan based on person-centered planning.

 - Participate in peer support to create new health behaviors.